Lara Croft: Tomb Raider - Music From The Motion Picture (2001)

 Tomb Raider: Original Motion Picture Soundtrack (2018)

 Album launch March 9th, 2018, one week prior to the film's release (physical soundtrack CD release March 16th).
 The original motion picture score to the third film entry of the Tomb Raider franchise as heavily inspired by the 2013 video game reboot, starring Alicia Vikander.
 Music by Tom Holkenborg aka Junkie XL.
+Read our launch interview with the composer here.

 The Tomb Raider Suite (2018)